 Ulcerative colitis is a long-term disease that can vary in its symptoms and severity.
 Medications and diet can help relieve symptoms, maintain remission, and slow progression.
 The only cure for ulcerative colitis involves the surgical removal of the entire colon.

-If left untreated, symptoms of ulcerative colitis can get worse and may become more challenging to treat in future.
-Successful treatment also reduces a person’s risk of developing severe and potentially life-threatening complications.
+If left untreated, symptoms of ulcerative colitis can worsen and may become more challenging to treat in the future.
+Successful treatment also reduces a person’s risk of developing severe and potentially life threatening complications.